Save $$$ and help your favorite charities even more.

 Let’s further examine each of these four requirements.

-“Qualified Appraiser”
+“Qualified appraiser”

 An appraiser is treated as having met the minimum education and experience requirements if she is licensed or certified for the type of property being appraised in the state in which the property is located.
 In Iowa, for a gift of real estate, this means certification by the Iowa Professional Licensing Bureau, Real Estate Appraisers.

-Regularly performs appraisals for compensation;
+regularly performs appraisals for compensation;

 demonstrates verifiable education and experience in valuing the type of property subject to the appraisal;